seung-lab/cloud-volume/README.md

 ### Credentials

 You'll need credentials only for the services you'll use.
 If you plan to use the local filesystem, you won't need any.
-For Google Storage, default account credentials will be used if available and no service account is provided.
+For Google Storage ([setup instructions here](https://github.com/seung-lab/cloud-volume/wiki/Setting-up-Google-Cloud-Storage)), default account credentials will be used if available and no service account is provided.

 If neither of those two conditions apply, you need a service account credential. `google-secret.json` is a service account credential for Google Storage, `aws-secret.json` is a service account for S3, etc. You can support multiple projects at once by prefixing the bucket you are planning to access to the credential filename. `google-secret.json` will be your defaut service account, but if you also want to also access bucket ABC, you can provide `ABC-google-secret.json` and you'll have simultaneous access to your ordinary buckets and ABC.
 The secondary credentials are accessed on the basis of the bucket name, not the project name.